shuu01/MHZ19/README.md

 # caution

-* MH-Z19 is supporting PWM.
+* MH-Z19 is supporting PWM and UART.

 # MHZ19 library function